Sleng Teng: International influence

+The "Sleng Teng" rhythm has enjoyed significant and enduring influence on the British Ragga, Jungle Music and drum and bass scenes.
+The riddim was used by British duo Dr Calculus on its 1986 single "Perfume from Spain".

-British breakbeat hardcore group SL2 sampled the bass line for their UK hit rave track "Way in My Brain" in 1991.
+British breakbeat hardcore group SL2 sampled the bassline for their UK hit rave track "Way in My Brain" in 1991.

 American electronic duo Discovery uses a similar musical style in "Slang Tang" from their album LP in a nod to Sleng Teng.

 British musician M.I.A. references Sleng Teng in the track "Pull Up the People" on her album Arular.

 Wayne Smith's "Under Mi Sleng Teng" has also been used in the promotional trailer on British TV Channel 4 show This Is England '86.

 The bass line of "Caress Me Down" by notable American reggae rock group Sublime features the famous Sleng Teng riddim from Wayne Smith's 1985 song "Under Mi Sleng Teng".

 Swedish electronic artist Robyn references "Sleng Teng" in the track "Dancehall Queen" on her album Body Talk.

 American rock band 311 also quote the lyrics in their song "Who's Got the Herb".

 American dub reggae band TATANKA did two different takes of this riddim, one being an instrumental dub version called "Show Me Love" dub and the other a full-on instrumentation version complete with their own originally written lyrics and vocals.

-American hip-hop group Cypress Hill recorded a cover version of this song with them providing new verses of rap.
+American hip-hop group Cypress Hill recorded a cover version of this song with them providing new verses.

-UB40 covered it on their 2018 album, A Real Labour of Love.
+UB40 covered it on its 2018 album A Real Labour of Love.